mitchelmcfarland/4240-port-scanner/README.md

 ```

 # Usage
-*Only use this port scanner on computers you have permission to scan.* This is for educational purposes only, please use NMap or other more sophisticated port scanners if you need a good port scanner.
+*Only use this port scanner on computers you have permission to scan.*

 ## Command Line Arguments
 This scanner has the following options